The car uses DC electrical equipment with a rated voltage of 12 V

 A similar test can be carried out for each of the components of the electrical circuit by turning on the appropriate switches.

 Scheme 14.
-Power window front doors
+Power windows of the front doors

 Scheme 15.
 Electric fan of the heating (air conditioning) and interior ventilation system